dmeverly/quic-game-protocol/readme.md

 activity would be detected and mitigated via QUIC.
 Finally, the port number is bound to 12345 for both server and client, and the gameName is hardcoded to support only the Othello game.
 The server is designed to never close except by interrupt or killing the terminal; a deployment-ready implementation should provide a way to close the server.

+# Future Work and Extension
+The program is designed with several future extensions in mind.
+With minor changes, QGP can be extended to support multiple games or persistent connection to support repeated playthroughs of the same game.
+The send_protocol_error method can be extended for resend requests of invalid messages, or valid packages received during the incorrect connection state.
+Another obvious extension is to allow the client to choose difficulty levels.
+Othello contains multiple different AI models which vary in complexity.
+Some of the models are likely to outperform most novice Othello players.
+I selected a model which performs well-enough to be challenging to defeat.

+# References
+No external sources were used.
+However, LLM queries assisted with architectural design and debugging.

+# Contributing
+Code architecture was built over a minimal template which was provided to me by Drexel University during Graduate studies in 2025.

+# Licenses
+None